Roujon2/Roujon2/README.md

 Hi!
 I'm Jonathan and I'm a graduate of Cognitive Science and Computer Science at McGill University.

-I'm currently working on 'Spekboom Mapper', a large-scale web application in React and Node.js!
+I'm currently working on adding features to 'Spekboom Mapper', a large-scale web application in React and Node.js!

 ## Main Projects
 - [Moviespedia](https://github.com/Roujon2/Moviespedia) 🎥